Blog

 • Growth Factors.
 Some of the products released by T and B cells act as growth factors, speeding up their proliferation and enhancing the swiftness of the response.

 • Keeping Threats Contained.
-The adaptive immune system tries to keep threats contained to their main areas of activity in order to avoid unnecessary destruction.
+The adaptive immune system tries to keep threats contained to their main areas of activity to avoid unnecessary destruction.
 Helper T cells are particularly geared for this type of activity.
 If the body is experiencing a toxin overload, the adaptive immune system may initiate an allergic reaction in which the toxins are stored in nearby tissues for later processing.

 • Adaptive Immune Memory.
 The healthy immune system recognizes and remembers previous threats, theoretically acting swifter each time to correct an issue, as described above.
-This memory is what allows for the adaptive immune system to learn from past mistakes, be evermore threat-specific and better its protective strategies.[33]
+This memory is what allows for the adaptive immune system to learn from past mistakes, be evermore threat-specific, and better its protective strategies.[33]
 While the innate immune system also has its own memory[34], it’s not nearly as specific as adaptive memory.

 5. Regeneration

 During a full-blown adaptive immune response, regeneration is not possible.
-As the immune makes progress on lifting the danger, the adaptive immune system slowly shifts it’s response from offense to defense, allowing for regeneration to occur.
+As the immune system makes progress on lifting the danger, the adaptive immune system slowly shifts its response from offense to defense, allowing for regeneration to occur.
 Most regenerative processes are carried out by the innate immune system as a result, with a few exceptions:

 To learn more about the immune system and how it functions, talk to a doctor.
 To search for the best doctors and healthcare providers worldwide, please use the Mya Care search engine.